lintopher0315/betterbnb/README.md

-# BetterBNB
+# Betterbnb

-BetterBNB is a web application with associated browser extensions that enables travelers to get need-to-know information about rental lisings quickly and effectively.
+Betterbnb is a web application with associated browser extensions that enables travelers to get need-to-know information about rental lisings quickly and effectively.

 ## Outline